brutella/hc/README.md

 ## Features

 - Full implementation of the HAP in Go
-- Built-in service announcement via mDNS using [bonjour](http://github.com/oleksandr/bonjour)
+- Built-in service announcement via DNS-SD using [dnssd](http://github.com/brutella/dnssd)
 - Runs on multiple platforms (already in use on Linux and OS X)
 - Documentation: http://godoc.org/github.com/brutella/hc